A clearer way for schools to understand change over time

 The design of BrainDash check-ins is informed by established guidance in youth well-being, including resources from the American Psychological Association and the JED Foundation.

-Within these guardrails, AI and machine learning help identify patterns across responses over time, supporting earlier visibility while keeping human judgment at the center.
+Within these guardrails, AI and machine learning help surface patterns across responses over time, supporting shared understanding while keeping human judgment at the center.

 BrainDash looks beyond single moments by combining multiple check-ins over time.
 This helps schools distinguish meaningful change from everyday ups and downs.